RealOrangeOne/theorangeone.net/content/projects/tbg.md

 repo: RealOrangeOne/tbg
 ---

 Even though I use i3, a window manager well known for being minimal, and black, I still like having desktop wallpapers.
 It makes my desktop feel far less plan, and my lock screens far less boring.
 I'm not one for keeping things the same, and so my backgrounds cycle, every minute.
+The background images can be found [here]({{< relref "backgrounds" >}}).

 When I started, I used [variety](http://peterlevi.com/variety/), an incredibly powerful application to scrape images from a variety of locations.
 Variety however uses far too much memory for my liking, so, I wrote a replacement!